euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Upon a `requireAccountStatusCheck` call, the EVC will determine whether the current execution context is in a batch and if so, it will defer checking the status for this account until the end of the execution context.
 Otherwise, the account status check will be performed immediately.

 There is a subtle complication that vault implementations should consider if they use reentrancy guards (which is recommended).
-When a vault is invoked *without* account status checks being deferred (ie, directly, not via the EVC), then when it calls `requireAccountStatusCheck` on the EVC, the EVC may immediately call back into the vault's `checkAccountStatus` function.
+When a vault is invoked *without* account status checks being deferred (ie, directly, not via the EVC), if it calls `requireAccountStatusCheck` on the EVC, the EVC will immediately call back into the vault's `checkAccountStatus` function.
 A normal reentrancy guard would fail upon re-entering at this point.
-Because of this, the vault reference implementation relaxes the reentrancy modifier to allow `checkAccountStatus` call while invoking `requireAccountStatusCheck`.
+To avoid this, vaults may wish to use the [callback](#callback) EVC function.

 ### Single Controller